-Alternative Spring Break is an opportunity for students to travel to different communities to participate in weeklong community service projects and learn more about issues such as literacy, poverty, racism, hunger, homelessness and the environment.
+Alternative Breaks is an opportunity for students to travel to different communities to participate in weeklong community service projects and learn more about issues such as literacy, poverty, racism, hunger, homelessness and the environment.
 While making a difference in these communities, students have the chance to learn about the problems faced by members in the community with whom they otherwise may not have had contact.
-We believe that the service, discovery, and learning process that takes place during the Alternative Spring Break program provides a one of a kind experience, which serves as a catalyst to lifelong citizenship.
+We believe that the service, discovery, and learning process that takes place during the Alternative Break program provides a one of a kind experience, which serves as a catalyst to lifelong citizenship.
+Below are some testimonials from our previous trip participants!